miladvafaieenezhad/msvsdwcomp/week 0/Readme.md

   schematic2layout.py ../ALIGN-pdk-sky130/examples/five_transistor_ota -p ../pdks/SKY130_PDK/
   ````

-  <li> An initial working directory can be made by copying the required files as follows:
+  &#9733; An initial working directory can be made by copying the required files as follows:

 ```
 $ mkdir Lab1_and